roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/rui-online-compiler.md

   caption="RUI Online Compiler Sign-up Window"
 />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: Go to your e-mail and check the verification sent when you clicked the "**Get Verification Code**" button.
+ Go to your e-mail and check the verification sent when you clicked the "**Get Verification Code**" button.
 Note that you are only given **120 seconds** to have the verification attached in the **Create Account** window.
 :::

 4. Once the three information, **e-mail address**, **password** and **verification code** are supplied, click the "**Create an account**" button in the bottom.
 Once creating an account is successful, you are then asked to log-on your credentials in the link attached in **Step 1**.